nhammadi/Smileys/README.md

 #### Features
 - The user can override the default smileys icons by his own in the tinyMCE init function
 - Convert smileys shortcuts to the appropriate icons instantly
+- You can add multiple shortcuts for the same emoticon

 ####Initialization Example